-The Executive Pro Overture (link to price on Amazon.com) headset is thin and light.
+The Executive Pro Overture (link to price at Amazon.com) headset is thin and light.
 With a long and flexible microphone boom that is very adjustable and soft leatherette pads.
-The executive pro overture headset also comes in a mono, single-ear headset variant (link to price on Amazon) as well.
+The executive pro overture headset also comes in a mono, single-ear headset variant (link to price at Amazon) as well.
 This is the version that you need if you want to keep the overall weight down or you need to have one ear uncovered at all times.

 Whenever I look for dictation headset that I know I’m going to use for a very long period of time, I want them to be thin and light.
 This headset is thin and light but that also means it’s delicate.